helvanic/learningRedux/README.md

+#STILL IN PROGRESS
-# React & ES2015 & Redu :
+# React & ES2015 & Redux :

-Starter code for transpiling ES2015 & React project into one single file with Babel, Gulp and Browserify.
+Starter code for transpiling ES2015 & React & Redux project into one single file with Babel, Gulp and Browserify.
 I'm using it to learn Redux

 #How to use it?